VargowDev/Unity-Code-Samples/README.md

 Custom grid-based inventory system inspired by classic survival games like STALKER and Diablo 2.
 This script manages a 2D grid of inventory slots and supports item placement logic, including rotation and slot availability checks.

+**8. ActiveWeaponHandler**

+Manages the currently equipped weapons, shooting logic, weapon switching, and reloading for the player.
+Integrates with input, UI, and equipment systems.
+Supports both automatic and semi-automatic firearms with state-based firing and reloading behavior.

 ## My Games ##

 ### 🎮 Turn-Based Strategy Game ###